 Applicants who did not graduate from high school may be admitted by successfully completing the English version of the General Education Development Testing Program (GED).
-A copy of the official GED scores must be submitted to the Office of Admissions and Records.
-Students who have completed the GED in a language other than English may be admitted to the College, but are limited to enrollment in English as a Second Language (ESL) coursework to enable them to make use of already existing knowledge, training, or skills.
-Admission to other programs and courses requires completion of the Test of English as a Foreign Language (TOEFL) with a minimum score of 500 on the paper exam or a 173 on the computerized exam.
+A copy of the GED scores or Certificate of High school Equivalency must be submitted to the Office of Admissions and Records.
+Students who have completed the GED in a language other than English may be admitted to the College but are limited to enrollment in English as a Second Language (ESL) coursework to enable them to make use of already existing knowledge, training, or skills.
+Admission to other program and courses requires completion of the Test of English as a Foreign Language (TOEFL) with a minimum score of 500.
 A copy of these scores must be submitted prior to registration for other than ESL coursework.